-9.2 Environmental & Social Awareness and Training
+9.3 Environmental & Social Awareness and Training

-E&S implementation will not be effective unless the project workforce are aware of their specific responsibilities with regard to environmental protection and social safeguarding.
-It is therefore necessary for the EPC Contractor/O&M Company to ensure that the workforce are trained appropriately according to the relevant elements of the project ESMS.
+E&S implementation will not be effective unless the projects workforce is aware of their specific responsibilities regarding environmental protection and social safeguarding.
+It is therefore necessary for the EPC Contractors/O&M Company to ensure that the workforce is trained appropriately according to the relevant elements of the project ESMS.